 Our centre is fully accessible, near LRT (Kingsway/Royal Alex), bus routes, and has ample and free parking.

-Meet the new Board at this year’s first Town Hall meeting on May 10th.
-Bring your questions and concerns for discussion with Board members and administration staff at 1 p.m. on Zoom.
+Meet the CLSA Board at our Town Hall meeting.
+Bring your questions and concerns for discussion with Board members and administration staff.

 Annual General Meeting and Town Hall